15 Spring Fruits to Try this Year

-While you can find most fruits at the supermarket, many of them were shipped thousands of miles to get to you.
-Truthfully, certain fruits are most delicious when they’re in season and available in your own home town, rather than sent from across the country (or world!).
+While you can find most types of fruit at the supermarket all year long, many of them were shipped thousands of miles to get to you.
+Truthfully, certain fruits are most delicious when they're in season and available in your own area, rather than sent from across the country or even the world.
+And nothing welcomes the annual growing season quite like the sweetness of spring fruits.

 Strawberries

 Strawberries are usually picked before totally ripe so they can survive the trip from growers in Florida and California to your state.
 However, you'll notice a huge difference in flavor when buying strawberries between mid-spring and early summer.
-Check your farmer’s market for berries that didn’t have to travel to get to you, then whip them up in strawberry cobbler, crostini, scones, or pancakes.
+Check your farmers' market for berries that didn’t have to travel to get to you, then whip them up in everything from breakfast to dessert.

 Rhubarb

-Rhubarb is actually a vegetable, but it’s used in so many sweet dishes (such as cobblers and pies) that many people consider it a fruit.
-It’s only found in its fresh form in spring and makes a delicious addition to everything from savory dishes to desserts.
+Rhubarb is actually a vegetable, but it's used in so many sweet dishes (such as cobblers and pies) that many people consider it a fruit.
+It's only found in its fresh form in spring and makes a delicious addition to savory dishes and sweet desserts.

 You’ll find lemons available year-round, but Meyer lemons peak in late winter through spring.
 A cross between a lemon and sweet orange, they tend to have a sweeter rind and deeper color than traditional lemons.
 Use them as you would any type of lemon or when you need a sweeter zest, such as in cakes or cookies.